How we test AI PCs: The process of lab testing Copilot+ and other AI PCs

 Of course, because Geekbench ML comprises multiple real-world tests into one benchmark, it kicks back a synthetic score.
 With NPU results ranging from under 500 on the OnePlus Nord to over 3,600 on the Apple iPhone 15 Pro, there is massive variability in scores.
 A higher number is preferred and indicates better NPU performance.
 However, it can be difficult to conceptualize the difference between a Geekbench ML NPU average of 500 compared to 3,600.

-We'll of course start to have a better grasp of this as we test more AI PCs and compare the synthetic results with what we are seeing in real-world testing.
+Of course, we'll start to better understand this as we test more AI PCs and compare the synthetic results with those in real-world testing.

 UL Procyon AI Image Generation

-UL is the same company that brings you 3DMark and PCMark 10, although the Procyon suite of benchmarks is geared more toward professional-grade software benchmarks compared to gaming or general productivity tests.
+UL is the same company that produces 3DMark and PCMark 10, although the Procyon suite of benchmarks is geared more toward professional-grade software benchmarks than gaming or general productivity tests.

 The UL Procyon AI Image Generation benchmark measures the inference performance of on-device AI accelerators in generating images using Stable Diffusion.
 The benchmark includes two tests for measuring the performance of mid-range and high-end discrete GPUs.
 The benchmark can be configured to work with Nvidia TensorRT, Intel OpenVINO, and ONNX inference engines.